-Cruise vocabulary, jargon or lingo – if you’re going on a cruise, you’ll want to be familiar with the cruise terminology!
+Cruise vocabulary, jargon or lingo – if you’re going on a cruise, you’ll want to be familiar with the cruise terminology

-About Cruise Lingo and Cruise Culture
+About Cruise Lingo and Cruise Lifestyle

 Words and acronyms such as Aft, Muster drill, Starboard, OBC and MDR, may seem like a mysterious cruise language.
 However, in this cruise lingo glossary, I’ll go over all the cruise jargon need to know.

-Cruise and ship vocabulary
+Cruise ship vocabulary

-You are on a ship, not a boat.
+You’re on a ship, not a boat.
 A boat fits inside a ship, and not the other way around.
-Try and get used to this one quickly, just trust me.
+Fellow cruisers won’t hesitate to correct you sternly if you get this wrong.

 Your room is called a cabin.
 While hotels have rooms, ships have cabins.